peeterjoot/physicsplay/phy1610-scientific-computing/README.ps10.txt

 ps10/setup

    Modified to use newer than gcc 4.8.1 compiler.
-My code developed on a ubuntu VM doesn't compile with that older compiler.
+My code developed on a ubuntu VM (which also supported MPI to my suprise) doesn't compile with that older compiler.

 inc/boosttest.h
 inc/farray.h